 - Visit the Burleigh Pavilion & The Tropic – A beachside dining hotspot offering cocktails, fresh seafood, and spectacular ocean views.

-Recommended Tours in Burleigh Heads
+Recommended Tours Near Burleigh Heads

 - Currumbin Wildlife Sanctuary Ticket & Koala Photo – Get up close with Australia’s native animals, cuddle a koala, and feed kangaroos.
 The sanctuary offers Aboriginal performances and 13 daily keeper talks to educate visitors about the local wildlife.